aerospike/aerospike-client-nodejs/benchmarks/README.md

-# Benchmark
+# Benchmarks

 Benchmark is a collection of example programs which can be used to benchmark the Aerospike Node.js Client.

 ## Setup

+To use the benchmarks, you will need to install the `aerospike` module into the `benchmarks` directory.

-From the current directory, you should be able to run the following to install the client:
+From the `benchmarks` directory, run the following to install the module:

-	$ npm install ../../
+	$ npm install ../

 ## Programs